paracrawl/Domain_Adaptation/README.md

 ## Installation
 >TODO
 >- Installion and final code uploaded shortly.

 ## Processes and Tools
 ---------
 Each tool can be run independently to update data or to rerun a step if needed without rerunning the entire process.

+All tools and default configuration files reside in the installation folder.

 ### Full Process
 ![alt text](https://github.com/paracrawl/Domain_Adaptation/blob/master/Process3.jpg "Process")